Blitz464/Call-Transcript-classification/README.md

 - A virtual environment (highly recommended) to manage dependencies efficiently, especially given the project's large sample size.

 ## Dataset
-The dataset consists of call transcripts labeled with one of 58 possible categories.
+The training dataset(~270K documents) consists of call transcripts labeled with one of 58 possible categories.
 Unfortunately the dataset can't be shared publicly due to proprietory reasons.